antonis/antonis.github.io/index.md

 *   Customization of the Digibooks4All white label mobile reader Apps for more than 30 customers worldwide
 *   Guided the design and development of a range of Android and iOS mobile Apps

-*Technologies*: iOS SDK, Android SDK and NDK, JNI, Java, Objective C, C/C++, Javascript, Adobe RMSDK
+Technologies: iOS SDK, Android SDK and NDK, JNI, Java, Objective C, C/C++, Javascript, Adobe RMSDK

 #### May 2010 – November 2010